abhishekchak52/dummy-google/README.md

 # dummy-google
-A dummy of the Google homepage which does absoluterly nothing.
-An attempt to static copy of Google's homepage.
+A dummy of the Google homepage which does absolutely nothing.An attempt to static copy of Google's homepage.